superDuperCyberTechno/throwcatch/README.md

 That will delete the current credentials, allowing you to set it up once again.

-### catch
+### `catch`
-`catch` is located on the server you want to keep the backups.
-In order for the server to catch files properly, we need to add a *thrower* by supplying 2 variables:
+`catch` is located on the server where you want to keep the backups.
+In order for the server to catch/receive files properly, we need to add a *thrower* by supplying 2 variables:

 * The username for the new *thrower*.
 * The new *thrower*'s IP address.